R4HUL-INDIAN/Radhe/README.md

 # Radhe

-Radhe is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" issues.
+𝙍𝙖𝙙𝙝𝙚 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" issues.

 # Features

-Radhe is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" issues.
+𝙍𝙖𝙙𝙝𝙚 is a tool that automatically enumerates subdomains, checks if they are live, and finds "Unauth cache Purge" issues.
 It has different modules that can be used for different tasks.

-The following are the modules available in Radhe:
+The following are the modules available in 𝙍𝙖𝙙𝙝𝙚:

 - Subdomain Enumeration: This module enumerates all the subdomains of a given domain.
 It uses a variety of techniques to enumerate subdomains, including DNS brute force, passive DNS, and WHOIS lookups.